mikeizbicki/ucr-cs100/textbook/using-bash/shell-scripts/README.md

 $ echo `expr 30 % 7`
 ```

 Do not use single or double quotes, it only works in the back quote.
-If you want to perform mathmetic operations to assign value to a variable, you can look at the following example:
+If you want to perform mathematic operations to assign value to a variable, you can look at the following example:

 ```
 #!/bin/bash